 K Rend make such a product called HP12

-If it’s a damp solid wall cement is not recommended so you could use a lime product such as Parex Parlumiere as a base
+If it’s a damp solid wall, cement may not be the best finish, a lime product such as Parex Parlumiere may be a better alternative

-These renders can stick to glass and will provide a good base, Ardex X7G can also be used to provide a high adhesion base coat. (on the right house)
+Polymer renders can stick to glass and will provide a good base, Ardex X7G can also be used to provide a high adhesion base coat on difficult substrates. (on the right wall build)

 Back to other mistakes

 Not controlling suction of the material, (the surface sucking the moisture too quickly from the mix causing renders to crack and delaminate, very commonly seen on aerated blocks )

 Insufficient mixing of the combined ingredients to form a homogeneous mix

 Poor quality workmanship, such as applying in bad weather, applying too thinly, overworking the render with plastic or wooden floats

 Use of hard cement renders on old stone brick walls (more on this later)